ubernostrum/django-registration/docs/custom-user.rst

 document thoroughly *before* using django-registration, in order to ensure you've taken all the necessary steps to ensure support.

+Your customer user model **needs** to define two properties:

+1. USERNAME_FIELD
+2. EMAIL_FIELD

+These fields can be the same value.
+See `Django's AbstractUser <https://github.com/django/django/blob/main/django/contrib/auth/models.py#L334>`_ for an example implementation.

 The process for using a custom user model with django-registration can be summarized as follows: